-- I am a student who received a financial aid grant through the HEERF program.
-Is this grant includible in my gross income?
+I am a student who received a financial aid grant through the HEERF program.
+Can this grant be included in my gross income?

 No. According to the Internal Revenue Service, “Emergency financial aid grants made by a federal agency, state, Indian tribe, higher education institution or scholarship-granting organization (including a tribal organization) to a student because of an event related to the COVID-19 pandemic are not included in the student's gross income.”

 Funds must be used for (i) any component of the student’s cost of attendance or (ii) emergency costs that arise due to coronavirus.
 Students can apply for funds to cover tuition, fees, food, housing, health care (including mental health care), child care, and components of the cost of attendance.